What is over 50s life insurance?

-People choose to take out over 50s life insurance for a variety of reasons.
+People choose to take out over 50s cover for a variety of reasons.
 From our experience at Reassured, common reasons include:

-- Covering the cost of a funeral, (average UK cost in 2017 is over £4,000) – Visit www.moneyadviceservice.org.uk to learn more about funeral costs
+- Covering the cost of your funeral, (average UK cost in 2017 is over £4,000) – Visit www.moneyadviceservice.org.uk to learn more about funeral costs

-- Leaving an inheritance to the children or grandchildren
+- Leaving an inheritance to your children or grandchildren

-- Ensuring the remaining spouse has adequate finances to maintain their lifestyle, (living costs, household bills etc)
+- Ensuring your spouse has adequate finances to maintain their lifestyle, (living costs, household bills)

 Another common reason to take out an over 50s policy is cost.
 Although you can pay more, many choose to pay just a few pounds each month, making cover very affordable.

-Once you pass 50, getting standard life cover can become expensive, as statistically you are more likely to die during the policy term.
+Once you pass 50, getting standard life cover can become very expensive, as statistically you are more likely to die during the policy.